rolandmueller/bigdata/streamlit.md

 ## Data Preprocessing

 There are two things, you have to do, before building the dashboard.
-1. The data contain missing values.
-For all three CSV, use forward fill, to use earlier KPIs for the country for filling later ones (there is a Pandas function for that)
+1. The data contains missing values.
+For all three CSVs, use forward filling for imputing the missing data.
+Forward filling uses earlier values of the country for filling later ones (tips´: there exist a Pandas function for that)
-2. We have to merge all three CVS.
-For each CSV, transform the dataframe into a tidy format, with only three columns: (1) country, (2) year, (3) the KPI (that means either a) life expectancy, b) population, or 3) GNI per capita)
+2. You have to merge all three CVS.
+For each CSV, transform the dataframe into a tidy format (see e.g. https://en.wikipedia.org/wiki/Tidy_data), with only three columns: (1) country, (2) year, (3) the KPI (that means either a) life expectancy, b) population, or 3) GNI per capita)
 3. Merge the three dataframe into one dataframe, that just has 5 columns (country, year and all three KPIs)